brookhong/Surfingkeys/README.md

 After you install the extension from [Chrome Web Store](https://chrome.google.com/webstore/detail/surfingkeys/gfbliohnnapiefjpjlpjnehglfpaknnc) or [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/surfingkeys_ff/), open a site you'd like.
 Then press `?` or `u` to take a quick look on the default mappings first.
 Press `Esc` to hide the usage popover.

 Try some mappings described in the usage popover.
-For example, press `e` to scroll a page up, `d` to scroll a page down, `se` to open settings page.
+For example, press `e` to scroll a page up, `d` to scroll a page down, `;e` to open settings page.

 * `?` to show help
 ![help](https://user-images.githubusercontent.com/288207/72702854-0a74a480-3b8f-11ea-9be3-69745c280c3f.png)